Update: 10 October, 2014 - Netflix now works on Linux without any special hacks using the Chrome browser.

 This should upgrade 3 packages: libnss3, libnss3-1d, and libnss3-nssdb.

 If you haven't already, shut down Chrome Beta and re-open it.
 Click the User-Agent Switcher icon and select Chrome -> Netflix as your user agent.
 Now go to Netflix and log in to your account.
 If everything went right, you can now use the instant streaming on Netflix.
+You may need to restart your system in order to get smooth streaming.

 Setting the Default User Agent for Netflix